-Wound Care Specialists in Plano, TX
+Wound Care Expert in Dallas

 Interventional vascular care and IV antibiotics promote faster healing for chronic wounds and decreases the risk of complications.
 Custom shoes and braces are also specifically designed to offload the patients wound area and conform to their foot type.
-At Graff Foot, Ankle and Wound Care center, we achieve the best results are obtained for our patients when we implement the close collaboration and combined efforts of our multidisciplinary team.
-We bring together our expert physician for the treatment of acute and chronic wounds.
+At Graff Foot, Ankle and Wound Care center, we achieve the best results for our patients when we implement close collaboration and combined efforts from our multidisciplinary wound-care team.
+We bring together our wound care expert and physicians to treat acute and chronic wounds.
 This allows us to deliver a superior level of support for both wound care and limb salvage patients.

 Specialized Foot and Ankle Wound Care

-Through our expert clinical and surgical training, Dr. Graff’s Foot, Ankle and Wound Care in Plano, Texas, treats foot and ankle wounds and their causes, providing specialized treatment for chronic or non-healing wounds.
+Our wound expert has the clinical and surgical training to treat foot and ankle wounds and their causes, providing specialized treatment for chronic or non-healing wounds.
 If you have a chronic wound, we’ll do a thorough evaluation to determine why you’re not healing, closely examining your feet, ankles, and legs for any signs of circulation, sensation, or swelling issues.
 We specifically design custom shoes and braces to protect the patient’s wound area and conform to their foot type.

-Tips for Maintaining Proper Foot and Ankle Wound Care
+Maintaining Proper Foot and Ankle Wound Care

 - Thorough wound care with careful cleansing and antimicrobial dressings